 In another mixing bowl, combine honey mustard, sour cream, reserved garlic (to taste), and a pinch of salt and pepper.

-Plate dish as pictured on front of card, topping chicken with sauce.
+Plate dish as pictured on front of card, serving chicken on sauce.
 Bon appétit!